 AAA: Gas prices continue upward push

-Consumers accustomed to seeing gas prices dip in January are wondering if, and when, that break will arrive at local gas stations.
-Local and national gas prices continued to climb this week, indicating that 2018 may bring higher gas prices compared to the year prior.
+Local gas prices continued to trend upward again this week, with no signs of stopping.
+Prices in Virginia are up as much as 16 cents since January 1st.
+The uncharacteristically high demand for gasoline and oil prices that are almost $10 above the same time last year have contributed the climb in prices.

-Today’s national gas price average is $2.58, which is up four cents in the last week, up 12 cents in the last month and 30 cents higher than this time last year.
+Today’s national gas price average is $2.60, which is up two cents in the last week, up 11 cents in the last month and 33 cents higher than this time last year.

-“Since 2014, gas prices decreased as much as 20 cents in the first three weeks of the year,” said Tammy Arnette, Senior Public Affairs Specialist for AAA Mid-Atlantic.
-“This year, gas prices are nine cents more than they were on Jan.
-1, a possible indication that prices in 2018 will likely be more expensive than last year.”
+“Motorists are used to seeing gas prices drop the first few weeks of the year, so many are wondering if, and when, there will be a break in the upward trend,” said Tammy Arnette, senior public affairs specialist for AAA Mid-Atlantic.
+“Looking ahead there may not be much of a break, if any, at the pump as refineries gear up for seasonal maintenance and the switchover to a more-expensive-to-produce summer blend gasoline in the coming months.”

-At the close of NYMEX trading Friday, West Texas Intermediate (WTI) crude oil settled at $66.14 per barrel, $2.77 cents higher than the previous week and rising $2.24 since Monday’s close.
-Market observers are looking for indications that growth in the global crude market has slowed, but the U.S. has bucked that trend.
-In fact, U.S. producers are seizing the higher petroleum prices to grow global market share – evidenced by crude exports increasing.
-This growth potentially stalls efforts by OPEC and major crude producers to rebalance the market (by cutting production through the end of 2018).
+At the close of NYMEX trading Friday, West Texas Intermediate (WTI) crude oil settled at $65.45 per barrel, 69 cents lower than the previous week but 16 percent higher than the same time last year.
+According to the Energy information Administration (EIA), crude oil inventories rose by 6.8 million barrels, ending a drawdown trend lasting 10 weeks.
+The inventory build was fostered by high crude production and imports.

 Discussion